-If you see the Fatal Error, Disc read error while playing Warzone, this article may help you fix it.
-There are many reasons why you are receiving the Fatal Error, Disc read error in Warzone, like the corrupted display drivers, a third-party conflicting app or software, etc.
+If you see the Fatal Error, Disc read error while playing Call of Duty Warzone Modern Warfare, this article may help you fix it.
+There are many reasons you are receiving the Fatal Error, Disc read error in Warzone, such as corrupted display drivers, a third-party app or software conflict, etc. Call of Duty Warzone is a popular battle royale game available for Windows.
+But, like any other BR game, Warzone has been in the news among gamers due to various errors.
+Among all the errors, the one that has been troubling players the most is Disk read error.
+If you are also encountering the same problem, continue with the troubleshooting guide to fix it.

 Why do I keep getting the fatal error in Modern Warfare?

 The most common cause of fatal error in Modern Warfare is corrupted or outdated drivers.
 Apart from that, there are other causes too.
-Some users have reported that the error was occurring due to Malwarebytes, whereas some stated that third-party software was the culprit.
+Some users reported that the error occurred due to Malwarebytes, while others attributed it to third-party software.

 Fix Warzone Fatal Error, Disc read error on Windows PC